gostratum/storagex/README.md

 StorageX is a clean, production-ready Go module that provides a **DI-friendly object storage abstraction** with a **first-class S3-compatible implementation**.
 Built for **Go 1.25** using clean architecture principles, small interfaces, and 100% composable design.

+## Recent changes (summary)

+- Credential sourcing: added `use_sdk_defaults`, `profile`, and `role_arn` support so the module can use the AWS SDK v2 default credential chain (env, shared credentials, instance profile/IRSA) and optionally perform STS AssumeRole when `role_arn` is set.
+- Runtime wiring: `buildAWSConfig` is now refactored to be testable (injectable loader).
+The S3 adapter will swap in an AssumeRole credentials provider when `role_arn` is present.
+- Lifecycle and cleanup: `S3Storage.Close()` now forwards to the `ClientManager.Close()` so FX lifecycle hooks will close clients at shutdown (the module already invokes `Close()` when storage implements it).
+- Tests: added unit tests for credential-source detection and integration test scaffolding (localstack + docker-compose).
+Integration tests are build-tagged `integration` and are skipped by default.

+If you upgraded from an earlier version, check your deployment for any hard-coded credentials and prefer `use_sdk_defaults: true` in cloud environments.

 ## Features

 ✨ **Clean Architecture**